kartnan/TweetStreamer/README.md

 # TweetStreamer
-Collect0 Tweets by Hashtags to PostgreSQL database
+Collect Tweets by Hashtags and save them in a PostgreSQL database